 In some cases, and intentional anti-corona ring is added near the highest-voltage contacts.
 Any large smooth rounded metallic object connected to the contact will disperse the electric field and reduce voltage gradient between that contact and other nearby connection or hardware.
 This will greatly increase switch voltage hold-off.
+This picture shows the anti-corona washer used in the Ameritron AL80 series of amplifiers.
+This washer spreads the electric field out, increasing contact breakdown by about 50-70%!

 Switches normally have a detent located at the front of the switch.
 The detent causes the switch to "snap" into each band position, keeping the contacts centered.